NicoIsLost/Zoom-o-Matic/README.md

 A simple, but customizable multi-button zoom tool for Minecraft.

-It allows for up to 3 keybinds with customizable zoom and on / off smooth camera.
+It allows for up to 3 keybindings, customizable zooms, scroll-wheel zooming, and on / off smooth camera.

 _This mod is for learning most of all, feel free to use it, but its biggest purpose is learning and teaching to mod fabric._
 # Documentation for Learning Fabric